Co-Executive Director of American Ice Theatre | Director of AIT Boston

 Assistant Director of AIT Boston

-Jimmy Morgan (he/they) is a coach/choreographer and professional figure skater based in Boston and is the Assistant Artistic Director for Theatre On Ice of Boston.
+Jimmy Morgan (he/they) is a coach, choreographer and professional figure skater based in Boston.
 He focuses on empowering his students by placing value in the whole skater including their long-term emotional and physical well-being.
 He holds a Mass Communication degree from Boston University.
 In his spare time, Jimmy is a Pro Ambassador for Athlete Ally, an organization committed to the fair inclusion of LGBTQ+ people in sports.
 He loves reading, traveling, dancing, and watching too much Netflix.
 He can usually be found making Tiktoks in the corner of a rink or playing ball with his rescue pup, Cali.